-According to research by the Asian Development Bank, in 2009 exports of hydroelectricity from Bhutan (solely to India) represented some 45 percent of National Revenue.
-However according to the Tourism Council of Bhutan the level of fuel imports into Bhutan to power the vehicle fleet is nearly equivalent to the hydroelectricity revenue in 2015 as shown in Figure 2.
-In 2015 Prime Minister Tshering Tobgay reflected that, 'Electricity is like oil for us and is the most abundant resource', and stated that, 'My target for Bhutan is a 70 percent reduction in fossil fuel imports by 2020'.3
+According to research done by the Asian Development Bank, in 2009 exports of hydroelectricity from Bhutan (solely to India) represented some 45 percent of National Revenue.
+However, according to the Tourism Council of Bhutan the level of fuel imports into Bhutan to power the vehicle fleet is nearly equivalent to the hydroelectricity revenue in 2015, as shown in Figure 2.
+In 2015, Prime Minister Tshering Tobgay reflected that, 'Electricity is like oil for us and is the most abundant resource'.
+He then continued to state that, 'My target for Bhutan is a 70 percent reduction in fossil fuel imports by 2020'.

-Figure 2: Estimated comparison between the revenue from hydropower and expenditure on fossil fuel imparts for Bhutan in 2015.
+Figure 2: Estimated comparison between the revenue from hydropower and expenditure on fossil fuel imports for Bhutan in 2015.
 (Source: Data from Bhutan Broadcasting Service)

-Hence, not only is there great potential to not only reduce fuel imports by switching to electrified travel options but to also increase the level of hydroelectricity production used in Bhutan and exported to India.
-The ADB estimates Bhutan's hydroelectricity generation capacity at around 30,000 MW with some 1,500 MW of this capacity currently being harnessed, just 5 percent.
-It is the intention of the Government of Bhutan to reach 10,000 MW of installed capacity by 2020, however given trends in vehicle use, this new revenue may be used to pay for increasing imports of fossil fuels.4
+Hence, not only is there great potential to reduce fuel imports by switching to electrified travel options but there is also potential to increase the level of hydroelectricity production used in Bhutan and exported to India.
+The ADB estimates Bhutan's hydroelectricity generation capacity at around 30,000 MW with some 1,500 MW of this capacity currently being harnessed - just 5 percent.
+It is the intention of the Government of Bhutan to reach 10,000 MW of installed capacity by 2020, however, given trends in vehicle use, this new revenue may be used to pay for increasing imports of fossil fuels.